Acetate: Esters

 Acetate esters have the general formula CH3CO2R, where R is an organyl group.
 The esters are the dominant forms of acetate in the marketplace.
 Unlike the acetate salts, acetate esters are often liquids, lipophilic, and sometimes volatile.
 They are popular because they have inoffensive, often sweet odors, they are inexpensive, and they are usually of low toxicity.

 Almost half of acetic acid production is consumed in the production of vinyl acetate, precursor to polyvinyl alcohol, which is a component of many paints.
 The second largest use of acetic acid is consumed in the production of cellulose acetate.
 In fact, "acetate" is jargon for cellulose acetate, which is used in the production of fibres or diverse products, e.g. the acetate discs used in audio record production.
 Cellulose acetate can be found in many household products.
-Many industrial solvents are acetates, including methyl acetate, ethyl acetate, isopropyl acetate, ethylhexyl acetate.
+Many industrial solvents are acetates, including methyl acetate, ethyl acetate, isopropyl acetate, and ethylhexyl acetate.
 Butyl acetate is a fragrance used in food products.